johnduhart/johnduhart.github.com/_posts/2013-07-14-pipeline-one.md

 <img src="http://i.imgur.com/1EyrBY7.png" class="center" />

 Oh.
 Oh, no. That's not something to send back in a JSON response.
-Somebody might [abuse that](https://gist.github.com/johnduhart/3450c1241a5883f2fe21).

 ### To Be Continued